RodneyShag/Recording/readme.md

 - __Room reverbs__ have prominent early reflections (low `pre-delay`) and a short `decay`.
 When used delicately, they maintain a sense of intimacy.
 They sound fairly dry due to the short decay time.
 - __Hall reverbs__ simulate concert halls.
 Slow early reflections (low `pre-delay`), but longer reverb time (`decay`), and fairly even frequency distribution.
 Just like in concert halls, hall reverbs can slightly blur the sound, creating overlaps between notes.
 Often used for orchestral music, choirs, or pads.
-- __Chamber reverbs__ simulates reverb chambers and/or echo rooms built into old music studios.
+- [Chamber reverbs](https://youtu.be/Am0ELIQcCgQ?si=vIvY-4iiU7a8vlPd) simulates reverb chambers and/or echo rooms built into old music studios in the 1970s.
 They are a useful all-around reverb and are designed for clarity.
-- __Spring reverb__ simulates artificial (physical) [spring reverb](images/spring_reverb.png).
+- [Spring reverb](https://youtu.be/tU7U-U-n4EQ?si=UnT_Kb85_ZH_wleg)__ simulates a physical spring reverb device that literally uses springs to create reverb.
 It has a prominent twanging sound.
 Often used on percussive hits or synthesizer stabs.
-- __Plate reverb__ simulates old large [reverb plates](images/plate_reverb.png) used in the studio, which are 4' by 6' sheets.
+- __[Plate reverb](https://youtu.be/u6eZ_JbmBDw?si=njdGmenV2pd167MK)__ simulates the physical plate reverb used in the studio in the 1980s.
+The plate reverb are large encased 4' by 6' sheets.
 They have a bright attack, and a warm/dark decay, as higher frequencies decay before the lower ones.
 When pushed, they can create a distinctive twang.
 The reflection `density` in this preset stays the same throughout the reverb.

 #### General Tips